bjoluc/cubase-mcu-midiremote/readme.md

 In addition to the points above, there are a couple of things that always bothered me about the default MCU mapping and that can be solved by a custom driver script:

+- The main fader controls the first output channel's volume, not the Control Room volume.
 - The meters do not match the scale of the MixConsole meters and require rather high levels to show up.
 - Although there are exactly 8 push encoders, there is no encoder assignment for VST Quick controls.
 - Bringing up the parameters of the currently focused plugin requires navigating through the list of insert slots with a push encoder.